projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

   device-model folders, and from sources in the acrn-kernel repo (as explained later).

-The reStructuredText files are processed by the Sphinx documentation system, and make use of the breathe extension for including the doxygen-generated API material.
+The reStructuredText files are processed by the Sphinx documentation system and use the breathe extension for including the doxygen-generated API material.

 Set up the documentation working folders
 ****************************************

-You'll need git installed to get the working folders set up:
+You'll need ``git`` installed to get the working folders set up:

 * For an Ubuntu development system use: